sibaku/sibaku.github.io/liascript_courses/dotProductApplications/dotProductApplications.md

 3. (**OPTIONAL**) The length is: $|\mathbf{a}| = \sqrt{|\mathbf{a}|^2} = \sqrt{\mathbf{a}\cdot \mathbf{a}}$
 </div>

+Distance is something that comes up all the time.
+Is an object in range?
+How strong is the influence of a power up at a far away point?
+What is the closest enemy?

-We already know, how to compute the length of a vector, but when multiplying a vector by itself, we get the squared length, which is in many cases all we need.
+We already know, how to compute the length of a vector, but when multiplying a vector by itself using the dot product, we actually get the squared length, which is in many cases all we need.
 For example, if you want to check, whether a vector's length is smaller than some value $r \geq 0$.
 You can express this as $|\mathbf{a}| < r$ ($\leq$ is also possible) As both sides of this inequality are greater than zero, we are allowed to apply a square operation on both sides.
 Thus we have:

 $$
 \begin{align*}